miloszKacki/indexed-sequential_files_java/README.md

 get ; key - gets record from the file and prints it to the console

-printFile - prints out theIdxSeqFile
+printFile - prints out the IdxSeqFile

-reorg - reorganises theIdxSeqFile
+reorg - reorganises the IdxSeqFile

 counts - get the number of disc operations